cycloptux/GiselleBot-Documentation/docs/source/technical-and-security.rst

 ------------------
 * All storage media (hard disks, object storage repositories, etc.) are protected through low-level encryption.
 * Sensitive and personal data stored in the database are encrypted with AES-128-GCM algorithm.
-* Archives that are sent to the user via Direct Message by temporarily (the archives are deleted after a certain amount of time, from 1 week to 1 month on average) storing them into an Object Storage bucket are encrypted using 7-Zip's encryption algorithm, based on AES-256.
-The password is purposefully never logged into the bot internal logs and is only known to the end user.
-As an extra layer of security, users can decide to delete the bot's message so that the password is also removed from Discord itself.
+* Commands that generate big files (such as a chat log) might transmit the file to the user via Direct Message by temporarily storing it into an encrypted Object Storage bucket.
+The archive itself is also encrypted using 7-Zip's encryption algorithm, based on AES-256.

+  * The password is purposefully never logged into the bot internal logs and is only known to the end user.
+  * As an extra layer of security, users can decide to delete the bot's message so that the password is also removed from Discord itself.
+  * The retention for these files is currently set to 30 days.
+Lowering the retention to 7 or 14 days is under consideration.

 Authentication, Authorization, Auditing
 ---------------------------------------